synacktiv/bip/doc/index.rst

 bip: :ref:`index-base`
-containing the basic interfaces, the :ref:`index-hexrays` for manipulating hexrays functions and the :ref:`index-gui` containing interface with the graphics and explaining how to developped plugins.
+containing the basic interfaces, the :ref:`index-hexrays` for manipulating hexrays functions and the :ref:`index-gui` containing interface with the graphics and explaining how to developed plugins.
 This is mainly autodocumentation of bip objects with precisions about usage and potentially internals when necessary.